Yundi-Zhang/WholeHeartRL/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 For questions or suggestions, contact [yundi.zhang@tum.de](mailto:yundi.zhang@tum.de) or [jiazhen.pan@tum.de](mailto:jiazhen.pan@tum.de).
-If you use this code in your research, please cite the above mentioned paper.
+If you use this code in your research, please cite the above-mentioned paper.